surveyjs/surveyjs-howtos-and-troubleshooting/categories/custom-question-types/numbering-inside-composite-questions.md

 - `"recursive"` - Continues numbering with a hierarchical pattern.
 - `"onpanel"` - Restarts numbering within this composite element.
-- `"default"` - Inherit that numbering pattern from a higher-level survey element.
+- `"default"` - Inherits the numbering pattern from a higher-level survey element.

 ### Code Sample